 Copyright LLLA, Inc. All rights reserved.

-This year’s annual meeting of the Landowners Association will be held Sunday April 23, in the meeting room of the Community Center.
+This year’s annual meeting of the Landowners Association will be held Sunday April 22, in the meeting room of the Community Center.
 The doors will open at 1:30 p.m. for meeting registration, with the meeting to follow at 2:00 p.m.
-Only one board position is up for election this year, the seat currently held by Bob Heggestad.
-Bob has filed for re-election again and no challengers have filed so it will not be a contested election.
-Also, for the first time in several years, no amendments or other issues are on the ballot this year.
+Two board positions are up for election this year; one is the seat currently held by Jean Dyer, the other one is for the seat vacated recently by the resignation of Dennis Summers.
+Jean has filed for re-election again and Renee Floyd has filed for the other position, so there will not be a contested election – two candidates for two positions.
+There are no amendments or other issues on the ballot this year.

-Remember the amendments approved by voters in the last several years are now in effect.
-One of these new rule changes provides that eligible owners are entitled to cast one vote for each lot owned, up to a maximum of ten votes for any owner.
+Remember the revised voting rules from in the last several years are now in effect.
+One of these provides that eligible owners are entitled to cast one vote for each lot owned, up to a maximum of ten votes for any owner.
 An eligible owner is any owner who is current on assessments on all his/her property.
-Also, based on the amendment passed last year, property owners eligible to vote at an annual meeting election may cast that vote in person at the annual meeting, or at the business office during normal open hours at any time beginning two weeks prior to the meeting.
-This year that means that absentee votes may be cast at the office beginning on Saturday April 8.
+Another recent revision provides that property owners eligible to vote at an annual meeting election may cast that vote in person at the annual meeting, or at the business office during normal open hours at any time beginning two weeks prior to the meeting.
+This year that means that absentee votes may be cast at the office beginning on Saturday April 7.

 Assessments must be paid on or before April 10 to qualify the owner to vote at this year’s meeting.
 This deadline applies whether payment is made by check or cash.
-If you disagree with the lots listed as being yours on the assessment notice enclosed with this newsletter, contact the Association office promptly and try to get it resolved so you can be paid up by the deadline.
+This deadline applies whether payment is made by check or cash.

 Again this year, only boats registered in the property owner’s name will be eligible for a boat sticker.
 Please have state registration papers and photo ID with you when you buy your sticker in person, or send copies of the paperwork if ordering by mail when you order your ID cards.
 Simply fill in that part of the order form and send the appropriate fee and copies of the registration papers, along with your stamped self-addressed envelope.
 Keys for the gate lock at the dam are free to anyone buying a boat sticker, or sell for $4.00 to any other eligible owner.
 Keys will not be sent by mail; they must be picked up at the office.
 The lock is being changed again this year, so prior year’s keys will no longer work.

-Any boat used on any of the lakes, motorized or not, must carry a 2017 Lake Lafayette boat sticker, and must be occupied by a property owner or family member carrying a 2017 Owner ID card.
+Any boat used on any of the lakes, motorized or not, must carry a 2018 Lake Lafayette boat sticker, and must be occupied by a property owner or family member carrying a 2018 Owner ID card.
 Boats used on any of the smaller lakes are limited to non-powered or trolling motors only.
 Ski boats are limited to a maximum length of 20 feet.
 Property owners are limited to three boat stickers per person/family.
 There are five classes of boat stickers, varying in cost from $5 to $25.
+Classes of boat stickers are as follows:

 |Classes of boat stickers are as follows:|